John Grady Jul '82

 Five-Year Master Plan

-SYC has presented Parks and Recreation with a Five-Year Master Plan for improving our sailing facilities.
-The plan aims to increase sailing activity on Lake Shawnee and get SYC back on a more sustainable footing.
-We are currently negotiating with P+R staff for their support in moving forward with individual items in the plan.
+SYC has presented Parks and Recreation with a new Five-Year Master Plan for 2025 to improve our sailing facilities.
+It is intended to be a good balance of what we are both looking for and a path forward to a successful future for all of us.
+We hope to be meeting with P+R staff for their support in moving forward with individual items in the plan.
 SYC's costs for some of these improvements will be substantial.
 Please consider making a contribution to help us with these facility improvements.

 Comments?